postandcourier/infant-mortality/three-main-text.md

 Three years after Lovelace and his fellow doctors received the training, black infant mortality in Newberry County dropped by two-thirds, state health department data shows.

-And over the last three years of complete records, rural Newberry and Oconee counties boast among the lowest overall infant mortality rates in the state — rates below the state average for those years.
+And over the last three years of complete records, rural Newberry and Oconee counties boast among the lowest overall infant mortality rates in the state — rates below the state average for that same period.

-Unlike in Oconee County, Newberry’s low infant mortality rate of about six babies out of every 1,000 over the past three years cannot be attributed in part to a small black population.
+Unlike in Oconee County, Newberry’s low infant mortality rate of about six babies out of every 1,000 over the past three years cannot be attributed to a small black population.
 Blacks account for almost one-third of Newberry’s residents.

 Lovelace was named the 2015 Family Physician of the Year by the American Academy of Family Physicians, and said “well-trained family physicians are a keystone of the rural medical community.”